 - Make planters out of old shelving.
 If you’ve got some old shelves you’re not using for indoors, or even a long board that you were storing out in the shed but never found a use for, why not make some homemade planters for your garden area?
 Grab some terra cotta pots, take some measurements, and cut holes in the shelving a few inches apart.
 Attach the board underneath some shed windows or display it in your garden, place the pots inside the holes and voila!
 Instant window box.

-- Spruce up the front door.
+- Spruce up the front door area.
 Your entryway says a lot about your home.
 If you have a front door that’s peeling or painted an unattractive color, freshen it up by painting it a contrasting color that pops, polish or replace the hardware, and invest in a new set of shiny house numbers, suggests AARP.
 Add a flower pot next to the door and you have a much more welcoming entryway for less than $100.

 - Install solar lights.
 No need to invest in an expensive lighting system or hire a landscape lighting contractor or electrician to brighten up your yard.
 Instead, pick up a bunch of stand-alone solar-powered light fixtures and line your walkway.
 You get plenty of lighting for the nighttime, thanks to the sun’s recharging rays during the day, plus you get added safety benefits without having to deal with wires.